-Akiva School is a voluntary-aided co-educational school based in Finchley, London.
+Akiva School is a voluntary-aided co-educational, two-form entry primary school based in Finchley, London.
 The school moved into a new building in 2008 located on the site of the Sternberg Centre for Judaism, from whose facilities they are able to benefit.
 There are 420 pupils on the school roll and an intake of 60 children for Reception.

 The school follows the national curriculum and Jewish studies is taught as a discrete subject but also integrated into the broader curriculum.
-Hebrew is taught as a modern foreign.
+Hebrew is taught as a modern foreign language.

 Club Akiva runs a Breakfast Club and an After-School Club to support working parents.
 In addition the school has a varied programme of after school, before school and lunchtime clubs.
 Kosher meat meals are provided.